Indoor Lights

 How to Choose the Right Indoor Lights

-Ceiling Height and Mounting Position: High bay lights are specifically designed for spaces with ceilings of 6 metres or higher, whilst strip lights and area lights work best in standard ceiling heights.
+Ceiling Height and Mounting Position: High bay lights are specifically designed for spaces with ceilings of 6 metres or higher, delivering powerful illumination from significant heights.
+Strip lights and area lights work best at standard ceiling heights in workshops and smaller commercial spaces.
 Consider the mounting options available and ensure they're compatible with your existing infrastructure.

 Light Output Requirements: Calculate the lumens needed based on your space size and intended use.
 Detailed precision work requires higher lumen output than general storage areas.
-A 100W LED high bay typically suits smaller workshops, whilst 150W-200W units are better for large industrial spaces.
+A 100W LED high bay typically suits smaller workshops and garages, whilst 150W-200W units are better for large industrial spaces, warehouses, and manufacturing facilities.

 Colour Temperature: Cool white light at 6000K provides excellent visibility for technical work and is less likely to cause eye fatigue during extended use.
-This daylight-equivalent colour temperature is preferred in most professional environments where accuracy and detail matter.
+This daylight-equivalent colour temperature is preferred in most professional environments where accuracy, detail, and productivity matter.

-Energy Efficiency: LED technology offers substantial savings on electricity costs.
-Check the wattage and compare it with the lumen output to determine efficiency.
-Modern LED units consume a fraction of the power of older technologies whilst delivering superior illumination.
+Energy Efficiency: LED technology offers substantial savings on electricity costs compared to metal halide or fluorescent alternatives.
+Modern LED units consume a fraction of the power whilst delivering superior illumination, with some fixtures replacing 400W traditional lights with just 100W LED equivalents.

-Installation Requirements: Consider whether you need hardwired lights requiring professional installation by a qualified electrician, or plug-and-play solutions like strip lighting kits.
+Installation Requirements: Consider whether you need hardwired lights requiring professional installation by a qualified electrician, or plug-and-play solutions like strip lighting kits with standard 13A plugs.
 All electrical work must comply with BS 7671 wiring regulations and UK electrical safety standards.

 Popular Accessories

-- Aluminium reflectors - Enhance light distribution and focus illumination where it's most needed
+• Aluminium reflectors - Enhance light distribution and focus illumination where it's most needed, available sized specifically for 100W, 150W, and 200W high bay lights

-- Mounting brackets and suspension kits - Secure fixtures safely at the correct height and angle
+• Mounting brackets and suspension kits - Secure fixtures safely at the correct height and angle using eyelets and hanging systems

 Safety Information